-The original-purchase tires that come equipped on the MasterCraft trailer were selected for durability as well as comfort and are matched to the trailer requirements.
+The tires that come equipped on the MasterCraft trailer were selected for durability as well as comfort and are matched to the trailer's specifications.
 Over time, as with all tires, there will be wear and eventually replacement will be necessary.
 At that time, do not mix radial and bias tires because it may affect the trailer/tow vehicle handling and safety.
-MasterCraft dealers offer replacement tires; if the owner chooses to go elsewhere, be certain that the replacement tires meet the manufacturer's requirements and integrate with any tires remaining on the trailer.
+MasterCraft dealers offer replacement tires; if the owner chooses to purchase tires elsewhere, be certain that the replacement tires meet the manufacturer's requirements and that they properly integrate with any tires remaining on the trailer.